 The Stratos 34 features Osprey’s patented Airspeed Suspension which keeps the pack away from your body and keeps you cool.
 The shoulder straps are amazingly well padded and the seamless, also well padded, adjustable hip belt makes this a super comfortable pack.

 There are pockets everywhere on the Osprey Stratos 34.
 I’m an organizer so I like to know where things are when I need them, and this pack is perfect for getting all your gear in place.
 The pockets come in all sizes, even a sleeping bag compartment.
 There is a pocket on the front of the pack which I initially thought would only be good for maps or trail guides.
 I have since discovered that I can fit a light down jacket in the pocket, as well as the maps.
-But the pockets that I use the most are the zippered pockets in the hip belt.
+However, the pockets that I use the most are the zippered pockets in the hip belt.
 That’s where the snacks go.

-The downside of so many pockets on this pack is the higher weight compared to more basic packs.
+The downside of so many pockets on this pack is that it results in a higher weight compared to more basic packs.
 Personally, I prefer having these pockets, but if low weight is a priority, or you prefer a more minimalist, streamlined pack, this might not be the best option.

 When the weather turns, you’re still covered, literally.
 The Stratos 34’s integrated rain cover keeps your gear and pack protected.
 The rain cover is attached to the pack, so that even if it comes off you won’t lose it if you’re at the end of the line.

-Should you buy the Osprey Startos 34 backpack?
+Should you buy the Osprey Stratos 34 backpack?

-If you’re looking for a comfortable backpack with good storage, then the Osprey Stratos 34 is a great backpack.
+If you’re looking for a comfortable backpack with good storage, then the Osprey Stratos 34is a great option.
 The main compromise is that the cost for the comfort and storage is additional weight.
-I like this pack as a day hiking backpack though, but would probably choose a different pack for backpacking.
+I think this pack works perfectly for day hikes, but I’d probably choose a different option for a longer backpacking trip.